Ultimate Fantastic Four: Publication history

 In "Think Tank" the team meet Rhona Burchill (a re-imagined Mad Thinker), who captures them and attempts to sell them to the highest bidder.
 In Ultimate Fantastic Four Annual #1, they meet Crystal of the Inhumans, and as a result of trespassing on their home destroy it, forcing the Inhumans to move to a new one.
-"Crossover" has them encountering zombie infected versions of themselves and every other hero of that world.
-With the help of that world's Magneto the Fantastic Four manage to escape with the few survivors.
+"Crossover" has them encountering zombie-infected versions of themselves and every other hero of that world.
+With the help of that world's Magneto, the Fantastic Four manage to escape with the few survivors.
 "Tomb of Namor" has the Four encountering Atlantian criminal Namor who only leaves when he gets a kiss from Susan Storm.
 In "Super-Skrull" Reed Richards goes back in time to the teleportation accident to ensure it does not go wrong.
 There is dispute amongst the team whether this is the right course of action.
-However, after a cruel prank played by Johnny Storm on Ben Grimm, the team realize just how depressed Ben is being trapped inside 'The Thing'.
+However, after a cruel prank played by Johnny Storm on Ben Grimm, the team realize just how depressed Ben is being trapped inside 'the Thing'.
 Reed goes back and makes the experiment a success.
-This alters the time-line so that everyone on the planet except Ben has superpowers thanks to the Skrull pill given to them by the Skrulls and the leader Super-Skrull.
+This alters the timeline so that everyone on the planet except Ben has superpowers thanks to the Skrull pill given to them by the Skrulls and the leader Super-Skrull.
 The Skrulls however have tricked humanity and the still-human Ben Grimm is their last hope.
 In "Frightful", Johnny is infected with an illness only Doctor Doom can cure; it also features the escape of the Frightful Four.
 In "God War", alien terrorists attack Reed, who is looking for a seed while also facing a powerful enemy.
 The next arc "Devils" introduces Diablo who kidnaps those close to the four as bait; he intends to get immortality by using Reed's sister as a power source.

 Ultimate Fantastic Four, along with Ultimate X-Men was canceled after the events of the 2008 – 2009 Ultimatum miniseries.

 The members of the team are the focus of Ultimate Comics: Doomsday.

 Ultimate FF

-A new volume dubbed Ultimate FF (with "FF" standing for "Future Foundation", not "Fantastic Four") was launched in April 2014, starring Invisible Woman, Iron Man, the Falcon, Machine Man, Phil Coulson, and Victor van Damme.
+A new volume dubbed Ultimate FF (with "FF" standing for "Future Foundation", not "Fantastic Four") was launched in April 2014, starring Invisible Woman, Iron Man, the Falcon, Machine Man, Phil Coulson and Victor van Damme.
 The title was written by Joshua Hale Fialkov and Stuart Moore, with art by Mario Guevara, Tom Grummett and André Araújo.
 In August 2014 with the release of issue 6, Ultimate FF was officially cancelled.